netobserv/network-observability-operator/README.md

 oc patch networks.operator.openshift.io cluster --type='json' -p "$(sed -e "s/GF_IP/$GF_IP/" ./config/samples/net-cluster-patch.json)"
 ```

+### Installing Loki

+Loki is used to store the flows, however its installation is not managed directly by the operator.
+There are several options to install Loki, like using the `loki-operator` or the helm charts.
+Get some help about it on [this page](https://github.com/netobserv/documents/blob/main/hack_loki.md).

+Once Loki is setup, you may have to update the `flowcollector` CR to update the Loki URL (use an URL that is accessible in-cluster by the `goflow-kube` pods; default is `http://loki:3100/`).

 ### Enabling the console plugin

 The plugin automatically deploy an OpenShift console dynamic plugin.